ESPRI-Mod/hermes-shell/docs/faq.rst

 Prodiguer Shell - FAQ
 ===================================

-What is PRODIGUER ?
+What is HERMES ?
 --------------------------------------

-PRODIGUER is a french national climatology informatics project.
+HERMES is a french national climatology informatics project.
 It's goal is to support dissemination and exploitation of climate simulation research data.

 What is prodiguer-shell ?
 --------------------------------------